Types of Parenting Styles Explained by an Expert - Baby Chick

 Baumrind’s Types of Parenting Styles

 In her research, psychologist Diana Baumrind identified two elements of a parenting style: authority and affection.3 Authority is how much demand a parent has or how much they try to control their child and their behavior by setting rules, expectations, and standards.
-Affection is how responsive a parent is toward their child, how love is expressed, and how accepting they are of their child’s perspectives and opinions.
-Baumrind’s original research identified three main types of parenting styles, and later, research by Eleanor Maccoby and John Martin expanded and added one more.
-The four types of parenting styles are authoritative, authoritarian, permissive, and neglectful.4
+Affection refers to a parent’s responsiveness toward their child, the way love is expressed, and their acceptance of their child’s perspectives and opinions.

 Authoritative Parenting